 Is guaranteed asset protection worth it?

-A: Yes, it’s worth it for a couple of reasons.
-One situation where it’s definitely worth it is when you owe more on a car than it is really worth.
+Yes, gap’s worth it for a couple of reasons.
+One situation where it’s worth it is when you owe more on a vehicle than it’s worth.
 If you total a car in this case, it protects you from paying what your collision/comprehensive coverage won’t.

 Does gap coverage pay off my loan?

-A: Yes, it’ll pay off your loan.
-Your collision or comprehensive coverage (depending on how your car got totaled) will only cover the market value or ACV of your car.
-Guaranteed asset protection covers the rest of your loan if you owe more than the market value.
+Yes, it’ll pay off your loan.
+Your collision or comprehensive insurance (depending on how your car got totaled) will only cover the market value or ACV.
+Guaranteed asset protection pays off the rest of your loan if it exceeds the value of your vehicle.

 Will gap coverage pay for any totaled car?

 Gap won’t pay for any vehicle that’s totaled.
-It’s meant to cover the difference between the market value and what you still owe on the car.
+It’s meant to cover the difference between the market value and what you still owe on the loan.
 Only a small subset of car owners need guaranteed asset protection:

 - If you’re leasing

 - If you’re financing or have put very little down

-People who own their car outright have no reason to buy guaranteed asset protection, as there is no loan to cover.
+People who own their car outright have no reason to buy guaranteed asset protection, as there is no loan.

 How do I know if I have gap insurance?

 In this case, it’s best to check with your agent, company, or dealership.
 You may have already bought it when buying or leasing your car.

-Insurers may typically give you the option to buy loan/lease insurance, a form of gap coverage.
-It is usually a bit cheaper, but it only covers a certain percentage of your car’s market value.
+Insurers may typically give you the option to buy loan/lease insurance, a form of guaranteed asset protection.
+It’s usually a bit cheaper, but it only covers a certain percentage of your car’s market value.
 We recommend checking with your agent so that you can find the best coverage for your situation.